5 Golf Tips From Our Golf Pro

-Ryan Peterson is a PGA Head Golf Professional and instructor at The Wilderness at Fortune Bay.
+Ryan Peterson is a PGA Head Golf Professional and General Manager at The Wilderness at Fortune Bay.
 Ryan offers individual lessons to adults and junior golfers.
 He also offers group lessons, ladies clinics and our new “create your own clinic” in which you pick what works best for you!

 We asked Ryan what he would say are his 5 top golf tips, and his answers follow: